dapr/quickstarts/resiliency/service-to-service-resiliency.md

 ### Simulate ann application failure by stopping the `order-processor` service

-Simulate a system failure by stopping the `order-processor` service running in your second terminal shell.
+Simulate a system failure by stopping the `order-processor` service running in your second terminal window.

 ##### Windows
 ```script